ForestAdmin/documentation-user-guide/other-tabs/activity.md

 You must be on a [Forest Admin Pro plan](https://www.forestadmin.com/pricing) to have access to this feature.
 {% endhint %}

+{% hint style="warning" %}
+There is currently a limitation when tracking activities on collections sharing the same name with different capitalization.
+{% endhint %}

 The global _Activity_ tab gives you an overall view of all your team's activities:

 ![](<../.gitbook/assets/image (190).png>)